dreamportdev/Osdev-Notes/02_Architecture/08_Timers.md

 - *Bit 16*: Acts as a mask bit, if set the timer won't generate an interrupt when expiring.
 - *Bits 18:17*: The mode field.
 Set this to *0b00* for one-shot operation, and *0b01* for periodic.

-The intel and AMD manuals contain the full description if you want to explore the other functionality offered.
+The intel and AMD manuals contain the full description if interested in exploring the other functionality offered.

 ```c
 void arm_lapic_interrupt_timer(size_t millis, uint8_t vector) {